SUSE/skuba/ci/infra/azure/README.md

 It's recommended to use Chrome or Chromium during this process.

-You can ssh into the first master node of the cluster of drive the creation of a SUSE cluster from there.
-Once this is done you can download a kubeconfig file and operate the cluster without having to go through the bastion host.
+You can ssh into the first bootstrapped master node to download the kubeconfig file to operate the cluster without having to go through the bastion host.

 Caveats of Azure Bastion:

-  * As of June 2020, the Azure Bastion service is not available in all Azure regions.
+  * As of June 2020, the [Azure Bastion service](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview#regions) is not available in all Azure regions.
   * By design it's not possible to leverage the bastion host without using the ssh session embedded into the browser.
 This makes impossible to use tools like `sftp` or `scp`.